davidbohnert/Predicting-LSD-induced-Subjective-Experience/README.md

 This repository contains the MATLAB and Python codebase associated with the manuscript:

 > **Predicting LSD-induced Subjective Experience via Connectome-based Predictive Modeling**
-> *Target Publication: Cell Reports Medicine*

 This project utilizes Connectome-based Predictive Modeling (CPM) to identify functional brain networks predictive of subjective effects induced by LSD.
 It includes pipelines for internal cross-validation, external validation on independent datasets, and network visualization.

 ## 📄 Citation
 If you use this code or methodology, please cite the paper and the software DOI:
 * **Paper:** Bohnert, D., et al. (In Review).
-Predicting LSD-induced Subjective Experience via Connectome-based Predictive Modeling.
-Cell Reports Medicine.
+Neural Signatures of LSD-induced Subjective Experience Identified via Connectome-based Predictive Modeling.
 * **Code:** [![DOI](https://zenodo.org/badge/1125843579.svg)](https://doi.org/10.5281/zenodo.18109253)

 ## 🔎 Method provenance